I2-MinusONE/I2-CRM-Wiki/project/get_schema.md

-# Fetch User Schema
+# Fetch Project Schema
-> Gets the schema for a user of a company
+> Gets the schema for a projejct of a company

 ## URL
-`GET` /users/schema.json
+`GET` /projects/schema.json

 ## Response: Success
 Status Code: `200 OK`